 Influence Of Secondary And Micronutrients On Yield Of Sugarcane

 Application of nutrients in balanced and integrated way not only sustained the productivity but also profitability, food security, nutritional security and maintaining soil health.
 The strategy adopted during green revolution era has created some problems of soil/land degradation (erosion, salinity, sodicity and declined productivity), high incidence of pests and diseases, imbalance input use, ground water pollution and ecological disturbances and environmental stresses.
-The agricultural production has shown growth not matching with the input use, indicating a decrease in total factor productivity and partial factor productivity of fertilizers and its use efficiency.
-As such native fertility cannot be relied upon and fertilizers has to be applied.
+The agricultural production has shown growth not matching with the input use, indicating a decrease in total factor productivity and partial factor productivity of fertilisers and its use efficiency.
+As such native fertility cannot be relied upon and fertilisers has to be applied.